 The man who first came up with the conception of “Chinese opera” was Liu Xun of the Song Dynasty.
-He used the word “Chinese opera” in his works The Biography of Ci Poetry.
+He used the word “Chinese opera” in his work The Biography of Ci Poetry.

 Afterward, the well-renowned scholar Wang Guowei, who was born in 1877 during the Qing Dynasty and died in 1927 during the Republic of China, was the one who finally determined to name Chinese traditional drama after “Chinese opera”.
 This was recorded in his works Opera History of Song Dynasty and Yuan Dynasty.
 He emphasized that only the harmonious combination of language, actions, singing, and acting could be called the Chinese opera.
 And such a fancy combination is supposed to be the essence of Chinese opera.

 In modern times, we can look for the definition in the dictionary Cihai for reference.
 It shows that Chinese opera is a drama consisting of various elements such as literature, music, dance, art, acrobatics, and so on.

 The main artistic characteristics of Chinese opera include its comprehensiveness, virtuality, and formality.

 First, the comprehensiveness of Chinese opera is embodied in its combination of various kinds of arts, including dance and acrobatics, to create original and distinctive performances.

 Second, virtuality is the basic method to reflect reality in Chinese opera.
 It refers to the actors’ exaggerated way to express their emotions or reflect the objects.
 Though exaggerated, it is feasible for the audiences to understand the meaning behind their actions, and it is usually capable to give special experiences to the audiences.